lavague-ai/LaVague/README.md

 ## 📈 Data collection

-We want to build a dataset that can be used by the AI community to build better Large Action Models for better Web aAents.
-This is why LaVague collects the following user data:
+We want to build a dataset that can be used by the AI community to build better Large Action Models for better Web Agents.
+You can see our work so far on building community datasets on our [BigAction HuggingFace page](https://huggingface.co/BigAction).

+This is why LaVague collects the following user data telemetry by default:

 - Version of LaVague installed
 - Code generated for each web action step